Biden to seek billions in military aid for Israel as invasion of Gaza nears

 Biden said he would ask Congress on Friday to approve extra funding for Israel.
 A source familiar with the matter earlier said it would total US$14 billion.

-The money would "sharpen Israel's qualitative edge" and strengthen its military capabilities, Biden said.

-He said America's national security required it to support "critical partners" like Israel.

-“It’s a smart investment that’s gonna pay dividends for American security for generations,” Biden said.
+"It’s a smart investment that’s gonna pay dividends for American security for generations," Biden added.

-On the ground in the Gaza Strip, Israel appeared to be getting closer to a full-scale invasion of the seaside enclave ruled by Hamas.
-The Israeli military massed troops and equipment near the Gaza border.

-Israel has pounded Gaza with airstrikes over the Oct 7 rampage by Hamas gunmen who killed 1,400 Israelis.
-Israel has put the Gaza Strip's 2.3 million people under siege and has signalled a full-scale invasion.
+Israel has pounded Gaza with air strikes and put the enclave's 2.3 million people under siege after Hamas gunmen rampaged through Israeli towns and kibbutzes on Oct 7, killing 1,400 Israelis and taking scores of hostages.

+About 3,500 people in Gaza have been killed and more than a million have been made homeless, according to Palestinian health officials.
+Civilians say their situation is desperate as they run short of food, water, fuel and medical supplies.

 "All the indications are that the worst is coming," Jordanian Foreign Minister Ayman Safadi told reporters in Amman.